OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June12.txt

 KhaineGB's Inventory Lockable Slots Mod (Allows players to stop essential items being removed form the backpack when bulk moving).
 Quest - Blood Moon Vanguard (Gives players an incentive to stay for Horde Night and pick up a Skill for completing an objective).

+In addition, some Addons that are powered by 0-Score and 0-XNPCCore and bundled directly are as follows:

+- 1-khzmusik_Zombies (A variety of well crafted entities to enhance regular 7D2D zombie interactions from khzmusik)
+- 1-ZombiezPack (A variety of hostile looking zombies from Darkstardragon)
+- 1-GansSpecialZombies (A variety of fancy dress type zombies from GanTheGrey)

 Oakraven Forest Collection Creators and Developers in Alphabtical Order from Z - A:

 Xyth and SphereII with Mumpfy for branding - Created the A20 Skyrim Style Lockpicking MiniGame.
 (The assets are embedded and remain as per original).
 Oakraven - Created Oakraven Forest Collection assets.
-Laz Man - Created Quest - Blood Moon Vanguard.
+Laz Man - Created Quest - Blood Moon Vanguard. khzmusik - Created 1-khzmusik_Zombies.
 KhaineGB - Inventory Lockable Slots Mod.
-Much thanks.
+GanTheGrey - Created 1-GansSpecialZombies.
-Darkstardragon - An abundance of play testing, bug checking, and coding support through the 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with compilation and distribution, quality control, and even added the odd icon or two.
+Darkstardragon - Created 1-ZombiezPack and performed an abundance of play testing, bug checking, and coding support through the 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with compilation and distribution, quality control, and even added the odd icon or two.

 Released Oakraven Forest Collection modlets can be found here.